zillerlab/CASTom-iGEx/Software/model_training/README.md

 ### Step 2:
 Considering only heritable genes, compute elastic-net regression in a nested cross-validation setting using prior information in order to find optimal E (scale for prior weights) parameter, alpha and lambda are obtained from the previous step.

+*--part1Res_fold* is the folder containing the output of step1, *--priorInf* is a vector of indeces indicating the columns in priorDat_file to be included.

 *NOTE: The script is parallelized over given possible values of E parameter.
 Possible values for E cannot be chosen a prior but depends on the data*.
 #### Usage